-The Student Sustainability Grant exists to support students and projects that promote a campus culture of sustainability. $75,000 is available annually to support student designed research and project grants.
-Grants are awarded through a blind-review process by undergraduate and graduate peers representing all seven colleges.
+The Student Sustainability Grant exists to support students and projects that promote a campus culture of sustainability. $100,000 is available annually to support student designed research and project grants.
+Successful grants are chosen by undergraduate and graduate peers representing all seven colleges.
 There are very few programs that involve this level of student involvement - watch the video below for more information.

 Proposals are due at 11:59 p.m. the Thursday before Thanksgiving (fall allocation) and 11:59 p.m. the Thursday before Spring Break (spring allocation).
 Appointments with the Office for Sustainability to discuss proposals should be scheduled six weeks prior to each semester deadline.
 Submitting an abstract with an estimated budget to the Office for Sustainability is highly encouraged.
 Abstracts can be submitted to Justin.email@example.com.

 - Review previous grants.